leozhvng23/2048_ai/README.md

-# An Artificial Intelligent Player of the Game 2048
+# AI Player of the Game 2048